blocktivist/ethernaut/README.md

 ## Instructions

-After creating a new contract instance on [Ethernaut](https://ethernaut.openzeppelin.com/), run `contract.address` in the website console to get `address _target`.
+After creating a new level contract instance on [Ethernaut](https://ethernaut.openzeppelin.com/), run `contract.address` in the website console to get `address _target`.

 All contracts can be compiled in [Remix IDE](https://remix.ethereum.org/) and get called or deployed at `address _target`.
 However, level 25 is an exception to this, see the comments.